Nigel Starmer-Smith

-Nigel Starmer-Smith (born 25 December 1944, Cheltenham) is a former international rugby union player, British rugby journalist and commentator.
+Nigel Starmer-Smith (born 25 December 1944) is a British retired international rugby union player, British rugby journalist and commentator.

 He was educated at Magdalen College School, Oxford and University College, Oxford.
-After university, Starmer-Smith briefly trained at a shipping management firm before choosing to focus on rugby.
+After university, Starmer-Smith briefly trained at a shipping management firm before choosing to focus on a career in rugby.

 Playing career

 Starmer-Smith played scrum-half for Oxford University (as a student at University College, Oxford) before progressing to senior club, Harlequins.
-He retired in 1975-76.
-During the 1966-67 season, while still at Oxford he was selected to play for British rugby's foremost invitational team the Barbarians.
+He retired in 1975–76.
+During the 1966–67 season, while still at Oxford he was selected to play for British rugby's foremost invitational team the Barbarians.
 In 1969 he was selected to play for England against a touring South Africa side.

 Non-playing career and journalism

 In the late 1960s he taught geography at Epsom College.

-He edited Rugby World magazine and for 15 years introduced Rugby Special for the BBC.
-He has also commentated on Olympic hockey for the BBC but had to make way for Barry Davies for the 1988 Olympic Final.
+He edited Rugby World magazine and narrated Rugby Special for the BBC for 15 years.
+He also commentated on Olympic hockey for the BBC, but had to make way for Barry Davies ahead of the 1988 Olympic Final.

 During the 2003 World Cup in Australia, Starmer-Smith commentated for ITV Sport's coverage.

-Starmer-Smith was the lead television commentator on the IRB Sevens World Series and also lead columnist for the global rugby sevens portal, UR7s.com.
+Starmer-Smith was the lead television commentator on the IRB Sevens World Series and also lead columnist for the global rugby sevens portal, UR7s.com during the 2000s.

-On the 28 March 2021 edition of the BBC Radio 5 Live breakfast show, his son revealed that Nigel had been suffering from frontotemporal dementia for a number of years and was living in a care home.
+On the 28 March 2021 edition of the BBC Radio 5 Live breakfast show, Starmer-Smith's son Charlie revealed that his father had been suffering from frontotemporal dementia since around 2015 and was living in a nursing home.
+Charlie subsequently wrote the song "Spotlight" to raise proceeds for charities treating dementia.